Learning Visual Shape Control of Novel 3D Deformable Objects from Partial-View Point Clouds: Experiments and results

 We expand on this evaluation in this work by first evaluating our method's ability to control the shape of a variety of 3D deformable object shape primitives, including hemispheres, rectangular boxes, and cylinders (see Fig.~\ref{fig:display_objects}).
 For each primitive, we investigate three different stiffness values (represented by Young's modulus): 1 kPa, 5 kPa, and 10kPa, which represent stiffness properties similar to those seen across different biological tissues~\cite{hinz2012mechanical,handorf2015tissue}.
 The three shape primitives, each with three stiffness values result in a total of nine object types for evaluation.

 For each of the nine object types, we create a training dataset of objects with geometries sampled uniformly at random from interpolations between the sizes of the shapes in Fig.~\ref{fig:display_objects}.
 In addition, each object for training is assigned a Young modulus sampled from a Gaussian distribution with means and standard deviations of (1kPa, 0.2kPa), (5kPa, 1kPa), and (10kPa, 1kPa) for the 1 kPa, 5 kPa, and 10 kPa test scenarios, respectively.
+We train a separate model for each of the nine objects, using the same \DeformerNet{} architecture.

 We generate each training dataset by randomly sampling 300 pairs of initial object configurations and manipulation points.
 For each pair, the robot deforms the object to 10 random shapes for a total of 3000 random trajectories.
 We record partial-view point clouds of the object and the robot’s end-effector positions at multiple checkpoints during the execution of this trajectory using the depth camera available inside the Issac gym environment.
 We form supervised data input-output pairs for training \DeformerNet{}.
 The input, \((\tpcloud, \goalpcloud)\) consists of a point cloud along the trajectory at any arbitrary time \(t\), as well as the point cloud at the end of this trajectory.
 We compute the output, $\deltapose_t$, as the displacement between the end-effector position at time \(t\) and the end of trajectory.
 We sample 10,000 such pairs of data points for training our model.